jacobwilliams/json-fortran/README.md

 Currently three ways are provided to build the jsonfortran library (libjsonfortran).

 * A simple build script, build.sh is provided in the project root directory.
 This is mainly used for testing, and also builds the example program.
+Edit the script to use either the Intel compiler or gfortran.

-* A Visual Studio 2010 project is included for building the library (and example program) on Windows.
+* A Visual Studio 2010 project is included for building the library (and example program) on Windows with the Intel compiler.

 * Additionally, a [CMake](http://www.cmake.org) build
 system is provided.
 This build system has been tested on Mac and Linux